 Of course, in addition to stringently abiding by the speed limit signs posted, drivers will want to adjust for road conditions and circumstances, as described above.

 Speeding Violations: up to 20km/hour results in a fine of 40-100 euro, and it goes up from there, to approximately 350 euro.
-Exceeding the speed limit by over 50km/hour can even result in a suspended license for 60 days.
+Exceeding the speed limit by over 50km/hour can even result in a suspended licence for 60 days.

 Parking Violations in Greece

 It can be very hard to find street parking in Greece, especially in cities.
 If you do find a spot, make sure to look for signs about how to pay – instead of parking meters, most have an on-line system.
 These usually are in operation during business hours – up to 9 pm, even on Saturdays and sometimes on Sundays.
-Also, residential neighborhoods sometimes require a special stocker for residents only.
+Also, residential neighbourhoods sometimes require a special stocker for residents only.
 Signs will indicate this so it’s best to look out for them.

 The good news – paying up right away often means a substantial deduction – 50%.